Baku Entry Requirements

 Documents to Have Ready

-Must be valid for at least 6 months beyond intended stay date.
-Should have at least two blank pages for stamps.
+Must be valid at least 6 months beyond intended stay with at least one blank visa page.

 Tips for Smooth Entry

-Exchange small amount of currency at airport for immediate needs (taxi, water), but better rates available in city center.
+Exchange a small amount of cash at the airport for taxi or SIM card; rates in the city are better.

 Customs & Duty-Free